 Do people with Tourette’s actually curse?

-Yes, but only like 10% or less of people with Tourette’s have the cursing type, called coprolalia.
+Yes, but only like 10% or less of people with Tourette’s have the cursing tics, called coprolalia.
 It’s a common misconception that all people with Tourette’s curse.

 This is a good example off the bat of how Tourette’s can be so different.
-Most people with Tourette’s have bodily twitches, make different noises, say other words, or have a variety of other tics.
+Most people with Tourette’s have a variety of other tics including body twitches, making noises, or saying non-curse words.
 It’s a whole spectrum of severity as well, and many people go completely undiagnosed.

 Is the Tourette’s painful?